Tax Incentives and Advantages

 - Information services

 These exemptions, coupled with generous incentives and low tax liability on new investment, create an extremely favorable climate for data centers.

 Apply for the Sales Tax Exemptions

-To become a designated data center and receive the sales tax exemptions, companies must first be certified to participate in the program.
+To become a designated qualified data center and receive these sales tax exemptions, companies must first be certified to participate in the program.

 Complete this Data Center Certification Application and submit according to the instructions.